thecristen/dotcom/README.md

 `npm run dialyzer` will filter out these errors, though there are still a few which show up.

-### Other helpful test scripts

-All run from the main folder:

-* `npm run backstop:reference` — create new backstop reference images
-* `npm run backstop:bless` — allow backstop tests to run after changing the backstop.json file without creating new reference images
-* `npm run brunch:build` — builds the static files
-* `semaphore/smoke_test.sh` - tries to hit all the URLs on your server.
-  Requires wget (installable with `brew install wget`)

 ### Pronto

 Pronto is a lint runner for various languages.